 Statute of Repose

-There is a statute of repose, limiting the time you can file a civil action against a manufacturer after purchasing the product and suffering an injury.
+There is a statute of repose that limits the time you can file a civil action against a manufacturer after purchasing the product and suffering an injury.

-According to O.C.G.A. § 51-1-11, no civil tort action can be made on a product after 10 or more years have passed since its purchase.
+According to O.C.G.A. § 51-1-11, no civil tort action can be made on a product after ten or more years have passed since its purchase.

 Our team can monitor both major deadlines for you and inform you when you need to file your lawsuit with one of our Atlanta product liability attorneys.

 One common type of product liability case involves defective car parts.

 Below is a list of common defective vehicle parts that we have dealt with in previous cases:

 - Tires: If tires are not properly designed or are defective, they can cause tread separation, which can lead to rollover accidents or tire blowouts.

 - Airbags: An airbag could deploy in the absence of an accident, causing the driver to lose control and suffer serious injury.
 Airbags can also fail to deploy upon impact, causing bodily injuries or death.